mozman/ezdxf/docs/source/tutorials/simple_drawings.rst

 Predefined Resources
 --------------------

-`Ezdxf` creates new DXF documents with the least possible content, this means only resources which are absolutely necessary will be created.
+`Ezdxf` creates new DXF documents with as little content as possible, this means only the resources that are absolutely necessary are created.
 The :func:`ezdxf.new` function can create some standard resources, such as linetypes and text styles, by setting the argument `setup` to ``True``.